glacials/twos.dev/src/From Google to Apple.md

 ### Pixel → iPhone

 iPhone makes clear the differences in the Google and Apple attitudes toward user identity.
 In Google a user is a Google account; an Android phone is a window into it.
-In Apple a user is an iPhone, and the iPhone is possibly synchronized with an Apple account.
+In Apple a user is an iPhone.

 For example, in Google Docs documents are saved to your account, presumably to a row in a database somewhere.
 In Pages documents are saved to the filesystem, defaulting to the iCloud Drive directory, which synchronizes them to your Apple account.
 The filesystem is the database.